 - Amounts do not reflect the value of the businesses Chris owns or their assets, which should appear as income to us over future years

-Our net worth increased by a whopping $107K!
+Overall, our net worth increased by around $97K.

 Net Worth History